 |Capability 5:||Independence and Integrity|

 |Capability 6:||Social and Environmental Responsibilities|

-- Discuss critically, the culture, professional practices, and performance expectations of the work environment in which they were involved.
+- Critically discuss the culture, professional practices, and performance expectations of a practicum project in exercise sciences.
 (Capability 1, 2, 3, 4, 5 and 6)

-- Provide evidence of the ability to critically analyse and theoretically discuss scientific aspects of the work in which they were involved.
+- Critically analyse and theoretically discuss scientific aspects of a practicum project in exercise sciences.
 (Capability 1, 2, 3, 4, 5 and 6)

-- Present findings of a research article in exercise sciences.
+- Present findings of a practicum project in exercise sciences.
 (Capability 2, 4 and 5)

-- Identify and evaluate research questions related to the Practicum project.
+- Develop and demonstrate research skills and apply discipline knowledge and techniques to address questions in exercise sciences.
 (Capability 1, 2, 3, 4, 5 and 6)

-- Write and present the progression and development toward aims of the Practicum project.
+- Work independently and report the progression and development toward aims of a practicum project.
 (Capability 1, 2, 3, 4, 5 and 6)

 |Assessment Type||Learning Outcome Addressed|

 For this course, you can expect 30 hours of reading and thinking about the content and 90 hours of work on the project and/or assignment preparation.

 Campus Experience or Online

 This course is offered in two delivery modes:Campus Experience